Now that we have an idea of all the parts of a query, we can now talk about how they all fit together in the context of a complete query.

 Not every query needs to have all the parts we listed above, but a part of why SQL is so flexible is that it allows developers and data analysts to quickly manipulate data without having to write additional code, all just by using the above clauses.

-queries, congrats of making it this far!
+Here ends our lessons on SELECT queries, congrats of making it this far!
 This exercise will try

 and test your understanding of queries, so don't be discouraged if you find them challenging.
 Just